 Since often more than one vertex is available for visiting, a good target-driven choice may speed up the algorithm.

 Implementations.
-An implementation of the Carrillo-Lipman heuristic is the program MSA (Gupta et al., 1995).
+Implementations of the Carrillo-Lipman heuristic are the programs MSA (Gupta et al., 1995) and QALIGN (Sammeth et al., 2003b).